m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 - You can connect the call-in user directly to the conference bridge as soon as xMatters opens it.
 No need to call back into the bridge.
 - You can connect directly to the primary on call for a group and your call will escalate to the next on call if the phone is not answered.
 - You can predefine up to 9 xMatters groups that can be target with your notification.
 You can select the group you would like to target using xMatters from phone prompts.
-- The content of the message can be configured in the xMatters communication plan.
+- The content of the message can be configured in the xMatters workflow.

 ## Integration Function Workflow